 - Reading Experience: EPubs are reflowable as compared to PDF which makes them the obvious choice of readability on mobile devices and tablets.
 The auto adjustment of contents to fit the screen and around the images makes it the choice of reading on smart devices.
 In contrast, a PDF file is a fixed layout file format that constantly requires you to zoom, pinch and scroll for readability.
 However, if the relationship of text to image is essential (like in a children’s story book), PDF dominates.

 - Developer Perspective: From application developer’s perspective, EPub is more flexible than PDF.
 Based on standard XML and XHTML languages, EPub is easy to use with most types of software.
 In contrast, PDF is based on strict conforming rules and developers find it hard to write applications for writing PDF files.

 EPub or PDF: Which format to use?

 The choice of EPub or PDF depends on user requirements actually.
 If the purpose is to write and publish books, ePub is the obvious choice.
-However, if your business requires contents that needs to be printed, PDF should be preferred.
+However, if your business requires content that needs to be printed, PDF should be preferred.